nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 - **Staging:** used to test deployments before going to production in a production-like environment.
 Any integration tests are run in this environment.
 - **Production:** used for the final production environment.

+> **Note:**
+> An [Azure Machine Learning registry (preview)](https://learn.microsoft.com/azure/machine-learning/how-to-share-models-pipelines-across-workspaces-with-registries?tabs=cli) can be used to share models, components and environments between workspaces in staging and production from a single location.
+This approach has not been used in this solution.

 ## Scenario Walkthrough

 This section describes the main components of the example scenario that relate to implementing a batch scoring scenario with Azure Machine Learning managed batch endpoints.
 Each section will describe the key files and the role they play in the context of the overall solution.